NeurST: Neural Speech Translation Toolkit: Design and Features

 \paragraph{Dataset} \method abstracts out a common interface \texttt{Dataset} for data input.
 For example, we can train a speech translation model from either a raw dataset tarball or pre-extracted record files.
 The \texttt{Dataset} iterates on the data files and standardizes the read records, e.g., ST tasks only accept key-value pairs storing audio signals/features and translations.
-One can implement their logic to accept various input formats.
+One can implement their logic to accept the data of various modalities.

 \paragraph{Model} \method provides an optimal implementation of Transformer and its adaptation to speech-to-text tasks, which achieve state-of-the-art performance on standard benchmarks.
-Moreover, one can customize various models using TensorFlow2 APIs or combine the encoders, decoders, and layers inside the \method.
+Moreover, one can customize various models using TensorFlow2/PyTorch APIs or combine the encoders, decoders, and layers inside the \method.